 That’s when regulators slapped it with the skull and crossbones … That was for a very blatant promotional campaign that sent the stock up to $26 before crashing it under $1.

 During its brief stay in caveat emptor land, it lost its OTCQB designation.
 That was replaced with ‘CVEM’ in its ticker, shorthand for caveat emptor stock.

 Over six small trades, I made over $1,700 in profits on this stock (click the link to see my individual trades).

 I did it by staying safe, and never buying into the hype.

 Profiting from this kind of volatility is a skill.
 You need to do the work first.
 My no-cost “Volatility Survival Guide” is a good place to start prepping for any kind of volatility.

 Once regulators place the caveat, it’s a different trading story.
 Most OTC brokers will stop taking orders for the trade.
 Liquidity will fall.

 When that happens, you’ll need some luck to get out of your position.

-When COWP was downgraded, it affected other OTC stocks.
-If top OTC stocks are in the same sector as the downgraded stock, the entire market might fall.
+When VENG was downgraded, it affected other OTC stocks.
+If top OTC stocks are in the same sector as the downgraded stock, the entire sector might become bearish.